In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 Area Under the Curve

-The area under the curve in a standard normal distribution represents the probability of a random variable falling within a certain range.
-To find the area between two z-scores, one can use statistical tables or technology, such as calculators or software, which provide cumulative probabilities.
-This area is critical for understanding the likelihood of outcomes in statistics.
+The area under the curve of a probability distribution represents the likelihood of a random variable falling within a particular range.
+For the standard normal distribution, this area can be found using Z-tables or technology, such as statistical software, to determine probabilities associated with specific Z-scores.

 Recommended video: